-Between 2013 and 2015, the Government of Canada detected more than 2,500 state-sponsored cyber activities against its own networks annually.
-Smaller entities in Canada are also attacked frequently.
+Between 2013 and 2015, the Government of Canada detected more than 2,500 statesponsored cyber activities against its own networks annually.
+But smaller entities In Canada are also attacked frequently.
 An Ontario college recently suffered a ransomware virus that knocked a number of services offline, at a critical time in the school year.
 And a church group forfeited over half a million dollars to thieves who stole employee credentials and made transfers from their bank accounts.
-Educational institutions, charities, and smaller organizations typically have fewer resources to defend themselves, they may be at even higher risk.
+In fact, since educational institutions, charities, and smaller organizations typically have fewer resources to defend themselves, they may be at even higher risk.